Cognitive Benefits of Learning a Second Language

 This co-activation of languages can sometimes cause challenges.
 Bilingual people might take a bit longer to name pictures or get into those "tip-of-the-tongue" moments where they can't quite remember a word even though they know some details about it.
 [2]

 To deal with this, brains have to work on their multitasking skills.
-They rely on executive functions, which are like brain managers that handle things like attention and inhibition.
+They rely on executive functions like brain managers to handle attention and inhibition.
 They're constantly flexing their brain muscles to manage these two active languages.

 And guess what?
 All this practice with juggling languages gives bilingual people some superpowers!
-They tend to be better at tasks that involve managing conflicts, like the classic Stroop task where you have to name the color of a word's font.
+They tend to be better at tasks that involve managing conflicts, like the classic Stroop task, where you must name the color of a word's font.
 Bilinguals are quicker at ignoring irrelevant words and focusing on the important stuff.
 [3]

 And when it comes to switching between tasks, bilinguals are pros!
 They can switch from one thing to another more rapidly, showing off their cognitive control and adaptability.
 [4]